BretzelLudique/catan_stats/README.md

 # catan_stats

-A browser addon to display some in-game stats and probas.
+A browser addon for the BGA website, to display some in-game stats and probas.

 Designed for Firefox